If you think you’ve been mis-sold PPI (payment protection insurance), you need to move quickly as the PPI claims deadline is August 29 2019.

 SAVVY TIP: There are lots of claims management companies that will also sort out your claim – but they’ll take up to 40% of any redress you get as a fee.
 Some haven’t done the job they’ve been supposed to or have gone out of business.

-You can download the SavvyWoman PPI complaints letter You can send this letter to your bank or PPI provider.
+You can download the SavvyWoman PPI complaints letter and you can send this letter to your bank or PPI provider.

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.